-What are you trying to accomplish with your Facebook ad?
+What are you trying to accomplish with your Facebook Ad?

-Where do you want your Facebook ad to appear?
+Where do you want your Facebook Ad to appear?

-The benefit of news feed placement of your ad is the fact that it appears right in your followers news feeds where they spend the most time looking.
+The benefit of news feed placement of your ad is that the ad appears right in your followers’ news feeds where they spend the most time looking.
 If they’re skimming their news feed, they will most likely run into your ad if they’re in your target audience.
 But this could also be seen as a con to some.
-When some people see these ads in “their” feed they perceive them as spam.
-And they’re not afraid to let you know about it.
+When some people see these ads in their feeds they perceive them as spam.

-The pro about right rail placement is that ads may be perceived as less intrusive than their news feed counterpart.
+The benefit of right rail placement is that ads may be perceived as less intrusive than their news feed counterparts.
 But again, from your perspective as an advertiser this ad placement may be less desirable.
 Some Facebook users disregard the right rail all together because they know that’s where the ads are.

 How do you want to pay for your ad?

 Facebook provides many different options when it comes to paying for your ad.
 One option that is available for any of the eight ad choices is Cost Per Click (CPC).
 Other options for specific ads include Cost Per Thousand Impressions (CPM), bid for Page likes, bid for Page post engagement, bid for website conversion, bid for desktop app installs, bid for app engagement and bid for event responses.
-Since most small business owners will be focusing on the “clicks to website” ads, we’ll concentrate on the CPC and CPA payment options.
+Since most small business owners will be focusing on the “clicks to website” ads, we’ll concentrate on the CPC and CPM payment options.

 If you’re trying to drive traffic to your homepage or a special promotional landing page, the CPC option might be your best bet.
 If you’re trying to raise awareness of a new product or service then CPM might work best.
 Again, there are particulars to each option that you should be aware of.

 If you choose CPC, you will be charged for every click from Facebook to your chosen destination.
 Whether they go deeper once they hit your website makes no difference.
 You could have a very high bounce rate on your site and you would still be charged.
-So make sure you have a strong Call To Action (CTA) once they come to your site.
+So make sure you have a strong call-to-action (CTA) once they come to your site.
 That way you won’t be paying for unqualified traffic to you web properties.